10 Questions with Paul Loggins

 3. Tell us about Loggins Promotion.

-Loggins Promotion had been the leader of radio promotion and marketing for 30 years.
+Loggins Promotion had been the leader of radio promotion and marketing for over two decades.
 We have an amazing platform that helps to maximize exposure to both major and independent artist’s music.
 We have worked with the biggest names in the biz for over three decades and are proud of the success we have had with each one of them.

 4. How do you see Loggins Promotion’s work in the future, particularly for independent artists and bands?